iMiebaka/lendigo_task/README.md

 You might experience some errors if the database (SQLite) already exit.

 </br>
-To migrate database run the command below
+To migrate database, run the command below

 ```
 python3 migration.py